rgbkrk/iggy/README.md

 ![baby iggy](https://cloud.githubusercontent.com/assets/836375/9753627/13b8bc50-5685-11e5-940d-dc4c6c3473cb.png)

-Grabs gitignores for you, writes them to `.gitignore`.
+Grabs a gitignore for you, and writes it to `.gitignore`.

 ## Why